julianfl0w/National-Articles-of-Understanding/README.md

 National covers the cost of National level expenses either by rasing National Level Sponsorships or through the voluntary contributions of Local Communities.
 National Level Sponsorships may not require the action of any Local Community and instead must be brokered with the Local Communities if they require the Local Communities to do any action.

 ## National Sponsorship Program
 The National Sponsorship Program makes it easier for National to create large scale National Sponsorships while respecting the Local Autonomy principle.
-This is particularly helpfull to either newer communities or communities in more rural settings that might otherwise struggle to get sponsorships on their own.
+This is particularly helpful to either newer communities or communities in more rural settings that might otherwise struggle to get sponsorships on their own.

-### Joining the Progam
+### Joining the Program
 National will create a sign up sheet where Local Communities may sign up to the program.
 Local Communities that sign up to the program will have additional expectations above the standard expectations, in exchange will gain access to additional funds.
 Local Communities may not be compelled into the program and National aims to cover all the basic expenses of Local Communities regardless if they are in the program or not.

 ### Leaving the Program
 Local Communities may leave the program at any time, but must fulfil any agreements brokered by National before leaving.
 For example, if National promised a Sponsor some actions from a particular Local Community for one year, the Local Community may leave the program but must fulfil the agreement.
-This prevents the degredation of the National brand which could hurt our ability to make sponsorships in the future.
+This prevents the degradation of the National brand which could hurt our ability to make sponsorships in the future.

 ### Expectations
 All Local Communities in the program agree to allow National to acquire Sponsorships on their behalf.
 The Local Communities must fulfill the actions required by these sponsorships.
-National may only compell the following actions.
+National may only compel the following actions.

 - **Event Brand Placement**:
 A sponsor may request to place an icon onto the graphic associated with the Local Community's events.